MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 Learn more about AI Builder credits  in  [Administer/Credit Management](credit-management.md) page.
 Learn more about AI Builder trials in [AI Builder trial](ai-builder-trials.md) page

-Learn more about licenses and license management in Power Apps in [About licensing and license management](/power-platform/admin/wp-license-management).

 ### See also

 - [Microsoft Power Platform Licensing Guide (pdf)](https://go.microsoft.com/fwlink/?LinkId=2085130)